hyprwm/hyprland-wiki/pages/Configuring/Dispatchers.md

 A group is like i3wm’s “tabbed” container.
 It takes the space of one window, and you can change the window to the next one in the tabbed “group” with the `changegroupactive` bind dispatcher.

-The new group’s border colors are configurable with the appropriate `col.` settings in the general config section.
+The new group’s border colors are configurable with the appropriate `col.` settings in the `group` config section.

 You can lock a group with the `lockactivegroup` dispatcher in order to stop new window from entering this group.
 In addition, the `lockgroups` dispatcher can be used to toggle an independent global group lock that will prevent